nicklockwood/SwipeView/README.md

 The number of pages in the SwipeView (read only).
 To set this, implement the `numberOfItemsInSwipeView:` dataSource method and set the `itemsPerPage` value.
 If `itemsPerPage` = 1, numberOfPages will match the `numberOfItems`.

-    @property (nonatomic, readonly) CGFloat itemWidth;
+    @property (nonatomic, readonly) CGSize itemSize;

-The width of each item in the SwipeView.
-This property is read-only, but can be set using the `swipeViewItemWidth:` delegate method.
+The size of each item in the SwipeView.
+This property is read-only, but can be set using the `swipeViewItemSize:` delegate method.

     @property (nonatomic, assign) NSInteger itemsPerPage;